Sunday, May 28, 2017

 Isn't it great when something looks & sounds as good as it plays!
 Screenshot time...

-Watch out for tricks that will catch you out which makes for great replay value.
+Watch out for tricks that will catch you off guard.

 The CryptO'pinion?

-I've enjoyed Spellfire The Sorcerer, it reminded me of a cross between Stormlord and Chronicles of Omega.
-It's easy to get into, so instantly entertaining with good levels, excellent monsters and power-ups that work nicely.
-However, I did feel that the screens were a little too (visually) cluttered albeit very, very pretty.
+I've enjoyed Spellfire the Sorcererl it reminded me of a cross between Stormlord and Chronicles of Omega.
+It's easy to get into, so instantly entertaining with good levels, excellent monsters, and power-ups that work nicely.
+However, I did feel that the screens were a little too (visually) cluttered, albeit very, very pretty.

-I'm grateful this isn't a lazy Amiga port and plays every bit as good as it looks.
+I'm grateful this isn't a lazy Amiga port and plays every bit as well as it looks.
 Code Masters released what I can only describe as a hidden gem.
-Challenging but stick with it and you have a fantastic platformer!
+Challenging, but stick with it, and you have a superb platformer!

 Friday, May 26, 2017